SofiaGrigoriadou/sofiagrigoriadou.github.io/_pages/about.md

 # 🔬 Research Experience

-My research experience comes from the experiments I run and the protocols I build as part of my udergraduate thesis.
+My research experience comes from the experiments I run and the protocols I build as part of my undergraduate thesis.

 I have experience in wet lab techniques in the field of haematology; namely, preparation of blood samples, performing hemocompatibility assays and osmotic fragility tests, preparation and observation of microscope slides, and testing blood coagulation time.